psrpinto/resume/README.md

 # Resume
-My resume, written in plain old responsive HTML and CSS.
-The same HTML and CSS is used to generate a PDF version, using [wkhtmltopdf](http://wkhtmltopdf.org).
-Based on a design by [Zack Grossbart](http://www.zackgrossbart.com/hackito/resume/).
+My resume, written in vanilla HTML and CSS, with PDF generation through [wkhtmltopdf](http://wkhtmltopdf.org).

 > View it online at https://resume.paulopinto.io